itcarroll/ShAQDAS/README.md

 # ShAQDAS

-The "Shiny Assisted Qualitative Data Analysis Software" app is a multi-user [CAQDAS] built with R Shiny."
+The "Shiny Assisted Qualitative Data Analysis Software" app is a multi-user [CAQDAS] built with R Shiny.

 The pilot contained in this repository originated as a project to collect and code a blog, that happened to be a Wordpress.org site.
 So